-ADVANCED COMPUTER SCIENCE.
-Full Year.
+ADVANCED COMPUTER SCIENCE (H).
+Full Year (offered in odd years)

 - 1. Analyze problems and develop algorithms to solve those problems. - 2.
 Select and apply data structures in computer science problems. - 3.
 Design user interfaces that facilitate interaction between users and computers. - 4.
 Plan, write, and document computer programs in Swift and/or other programming languages. - 5.
 Recognize the impact of computer science on society, and identify ways in which computers and technology present both opportunities and challenges to modern society.